Looking to learn more about MiFi devices?

-You can also watch our unboxing video of the Three Huawei E5783B (below) to see how this process works.
+You can also watch our unboxing video of the Three MiFi device (below) to see how this process works.

 - Take the MiFi router out of its packaging.
 Typically, it will ship in a small box from the provider, containing a battery, a SIM card, and some documentation (such as your network login details).

 - Take the device, and remove the back cover.
 Typically, it is held in place with small plastic clips, and there is a corner you can prise the back cover off from.

 - Install the SIM card in the MiFi device.

 - Install the battery in the MiFi device, if it is not already in place.

 - Turn on the MiFi device by pressing the power button.
 Typically, it will ship with a bit of charge from the factory.
 At this point, one or more LED lights should illuminate, indicating that the device is switched on.